Graduate Students

 Prospective MA and PhD students should contact me directly via email.
 Students admitted will be expected to conduct fieldwork in southeastern Madagascar, although some flexibility on sites is possible.
 Research areas include: behavioural ecology, population biology, and related topics.

 Our diversity is our strength!
-Our lab is fully committed to the values of equity, diversity, and inclusion and supports the NSERC Dimensions charter.
-We aim to value, support, and promote scholars from diverse backgrounds, including women, Indigenous Peoples, persons with disabilities, members of visible minorities or racialized groups, and members of LGBTQ2+ communities, as well as those from the global South.
+Our lab is fully committed to the values of equity, diversity, inclusion, and accessibility and supports the NSERC Dimensions charter.
+We aim to value, support, and promote scholars from diverse backgrounds, including women, Indigenous Peoples, persons with disabilities, members of racialized groups, and members of 2SLGBTQ+ communities, as well as those from the global South.
 I strongly encourage applications from members of these groups and others committed to a research community where everyone can thrive.

 Field Opportunities